Home Β» Blog Β» Painting Tips Β» Understanding Complementary Colors for Beginners

 Understanding Complementary Colors for Beginners

-That is the basics of complementary colors but there is so much more learn about them and this knowledge will help you choose the colors for your artwork and understand how colors work with and enhance each other.
+That is the basics of complementary colors, but there is so much more to learn about them, and this knowledge will help you choose the colors for your artwork and understand how colors work with and enhance each other.

-If you haven’t yet read my post on basic color theory you might want to check it out before reading about complementary colors to give you a head start.
-If you are already a little familiar with color theory, then lets dive in to complementary colors.
+If you haven’t yet read my post on basic color theory, you might want to check it out before reading about complementary colors to gain an understanding of color theory.
+If you are already a little familiar with color theory, then continue reading.

 This post may contain affiliate links.
 If you click a link and buy, I may receive a small commission.
 Please see my full privacy policy for details.